Pricing & Billing

 What You Get at Every Plan Level

-• Backups — create, schedule, and restore index backups
+Backups — create, schedule, restore, and download index backups

 Read Full Answer